 On November 14, 2013, the Company entered into a common stock Purchase Agreement with Aspire (the "Purchase Agreement").
 Upon execution of the Purchase Agreement, Aspire purchased 511,509 shares of common stock for an aggregate purchase price of \$2.0 million.
-Under the terms of the Purchase Agreement, Aspire has committed to purchase up to an additional 3,042,038 shares from time to time as directed by the Company or, in certain instances, as agreed to by both parties, over the next two years at prices derived from the market prices on or near the date of each sale.
+Under the terms of the Purchase Agreement, Aspire committed to purchase up to an additional 3,042,038 shares from time to time as directed by the Company or, in certain instances, as agreed to by both parties, over the next two years at prices derived from the market prices on or near the date of each sale.
 However, such commitment is limited to an additional \$18.0 million of share purchases.
 In consideration for entering into the Purchase Agreement, concurrent with the execution of the Purchase Agreement, the Company issued 166,105 shares of the Company's common stock to Aspire in lieu of a commitment fee.
-The fair value of these shares has been recorded as a component of other assets and will continue to be remeasured each reporting period, until the agreement is exhausted or expired, with gains or losses reported in the consolidated statements of operations.
-During the three months ended March 31, 2015, the Company sold 1,100,000 shares to Aspire under the Purchase Agreement for proceeds of \$1.2 million.
+The fair value of these shares has been recorded as a component of other assets and remeasured each reporting period, until the agreement expired on July 8, 2015, with gains or losses reported in the consolidated statements of operations.
+During the three months ended March 31, 2015, the Company sold 1,100,000 shares to Aspire under the Purchase Agreement for proceeds of approximately \$1.2 million.
+The Purchase Agreement terminated according to its terms.